 RECUP returnable cup

-In 2018, Deutsche Telekom and Sodexo – the company running our canteens in Germany – joined forces to introduce the sustainable alternative of RECUP returnable cups.
-A reusable RECUP can replace around 500 disposable cups and can then simply be recycled.
+As a sustainable alternative, one reusable RECUP can replace around 500 disposable cups and can then simply be recycled.
 In return for a deposit of 1 euro, our employees get their coffee in a reusable RECUP.
-This can be returned to any participating partner, where the deposit is returned and the RECUP rinsed and reused.
+This can be returned to any participating partner, where the deposit is returned and the cup rinsed and reused.